 - Hard Right Corner

-Input Monitoring – Scout monitors 3 inputs, such as Driver SOS, SeatBelt, Door Open, PTO -activation of such an input can cause an alert and automatic uploading of video evidence to Command Vision.
+Input Monitoring – Most systems monitor a number of inputs, such as Driver SOS, SeatBelt, Door Open, PTO -activation of such an input can cause an alert and automatic uploading of video evidence to a cloud-based system.

-Triggered events are automatically placed into the Evidence Review tab on the dashboard.
-Each one can be viewed in high def video right in the browser, downloaded as a local media file to the user’s PC or shared via email or a QR code.
-With a single mouse click, any incident can be downloaded as a Driver Report PDF report that shows the type of incident, driver and vehicle information, a map of where it occurred and details regarding the incident.
+Triggered events are automatically placed into a cloud dashboard for review.
+Each one can be viewed in high definition video right in the browser, downloaded as a local media file to the user’s PC or shared with an authorized party.
+Incidents can be downloaded as a Driver Report PDF report that shows the type of incident, driver and vehicle information, a map of where it occurred and details regarding the incident.

 Historical Access to Video Information

-In order to conserve mobile data, only video that meets defined rules or criteria is transmitted over cellular to the Command Vision cloud.
-The remainder of the non-event related video data remains recorded on the 4g connected dash cam.
-Occasionally, the event that we want to see from a few days ago did not meet the pre-defined criteria to be transmitted.
+In order to conserve mobile data, only video that meets defined rules or criteria is typically transmitted over cellular to the cloud.
+The remainder of the non-event related video data remains recorded on the 4g connected VTS device.
+Occasionally, a situation comes to a manager’s attention that occurred several days previously and this situation did not meet the pre-defined criteria to be automatically transmitted to the cloud.
 For example, a driver getting a hard time from an angry motorist or customer would not likely have met any such criteria.

-Retrieve Video From a Dash Cam On Demand
+Retrieve Video From a VTS Device On Demand

-There are several ways to review video stored data on the vehicle, that has not been uploaded to the Command Vision cloud: (Because the incident did not trigger any event)
+There are several ways to review video stored data on the vehicle, that has not been uploaded to the cloud: (Because the incident did not trigger any event) Of course, these methods are dependent upon the system chosen.

-a) Stream it live or download it via cellular, right from Command Vision dashboard.
+a) Stream it live or download it via cellular, right from dashboard.
 You simply choose the desired date and time range.
 This is only recommended for small clips.

-b) Hop into any vehicle to search and review any stored video right from your smartphone via Scout’s integrated WiFi Access Point.
-When the Scout is first powered up with vehicle ignition on, it launches itself into WiFi Access Point mode for a couple of minutes.
+b) Hop into any vehicle to search and review any stored video right from your smartphone via an integrated WiFi Access Point.
+With some systems, when the vehicle is first powered up with vehicle ignition on, the video device launches itself into WiFi Access Point mode for a couple of minutes.
 This allows a supervisor to join that hotspot from their smartphone or tablet and use the provided app to watch any stored video, audio and snapshot history.
-It also allows the unit to be re-configured or have any of its system settings changed.
+Often, systems with integrated WiFi also allow the unit to be re-configured or have any of its system settings changed.
 Note that this method does not require that you have a WiFi download site at your yard.

 c) Another method is to go out to the vehicle with a laptop, plug it into the USB of the dash cam and copy any of the recorded video right onto the laptop, You can copy any of the files to your laptop that are of interest, or for that matter, the entire contents of the SD card.